s4kibs4mi/snapify/README.md

 You are ready to go.
 ```

-Note :
+Note :<br/>
-config.yml configured to use in docker container.
+config.yml configured to use in docker container.<br/>
-config.example.yml configured to run locally.
+config.example.yml configured to run locally.<br/>
 Before running locally make sure dependencies are running and configured correctly.

 #### [Postman Collection](https://www.getpostman.com/collections/30baacd0726c964733d4)